jrainlau/bsdiff-cli/README.md

 ```

 ### Usage
-While using `bsdiff-cli`, all the files must be in the same folder, and the `bsdiff` command should be use inside this folder, too.
+While using `bsdiff-cli`, all the files must be in the same folder, and the `bsdiff` command should be used inside this folder, too.

 `<oldFile>`, `<newFile>` and `<patchFile>` should be the file name without any path string, nor errors would occurred.